 A number of streams in southwest New Mexico are open to Gila trout angling.
-Willow Creek near Reserve, Whitewater Creek at the Catwalk Recreation Area near Glenwood, and Black Canyon in the East Fork Gila watershed are easily accessible and excellent locations to spend a day fishing for a native Gila trout.
-For anglers ready to hike, Mineral Creek near the town of Mogollon and Mogollon Creek in the mainstream Gila watershed provide opportunities to catch a wild Gila trout while enjoying beautiful scenery.
+Whitewater Creek at the Catwalk Recreation Area near Glenwood is easily accessible and an excellent location to spend a day fishing for native Gila Trout.
+For anglers ready to hike, Mineral Creek near the town of Mogollon, Mogollon Creek in the mainstem Gila watershed, and upper Whitewater Creek provide opportunities to catch a wild Gila trout while enjoying beautiful scenery.
 Gila trout are also stocked in Sapillo Creek below the Highway 15 bridge and in the Gila Forks area during cooler months of the year.